 LaDoris Hazzard Cordell

-Judge LaDoris Hazzard Cordell has also interviewed public figures before live audiences at the Commonwealth Club and at Stanford University that have included rapper Talib Kweli, Kim Kardashian, David Brooks, Ralph Nader, Billie Jean King, Anita Hill, Amy Goodman, Valerie Jarrett, Lesly Stahl Caitlyn Jenner, Robert Reich, Donna Brazile, Susannah Cahalan, Jamal Greene, Annette Gordon-Reed, Al Franken, Gov. Terry McAuliffe, Julie Lythcott-Haims, Glenn Close, Ian Haney Lopez, Randall Kennedy, David Gergen, Jesse Jackson and Ira Glass.
+Judge LaDoris Hazzard Cordell has also interviewed public figures before live audiences at the Commonwealth Club and at Stanford University.
+Public figures include rapper Talib Kweli, Kim Kardashian, David Brooks, Ralph Nader, Billie Jean King, Anita Hill, Amy Goodman, Valerie Jarrett, Lesly Stahl Caitlyn Jenner, Robert Reich, Donna Brazile, Susannah Cahalan, Jamal Greene, Annette Gordon-Reed, Al Franken, Gov. Terry McAuliffe, Julie Lythcott-Haims, Glenn Close, Ian Haney Lopez, Randall Kennedy, David Gergen, Jesse Jackson and Ira Glass.

 In Her Honor, Judge LaDoris Hazzard Cordell provides a rare and thought-provoking insider account of our legal system, sharing vivid stories of the cases that came through her courtroom and revealing the strengths, flaws, and much-needed changes within our courts.